cheilman/carapace/docs/Module.md

 ### bin/

 This folder contains binaries.
-The contents will be symlinked to `$HOME/bin/Carapace/`
+The contents will be symlinked into the `$HOME/bin/carapace/` folder.

 ### config/